ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 <iframe src="https://player.vimeo.com/video/683431827?h=9e4de4dba1&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479#t=12m00s" width="1280" height="720" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen title="Come usare una IDE (JetBrains Rider)"></iframe>

-# Il file README
+# The README File

--   Quando si pubblica un progetto su GitHub, è fondamentale includere un README:
+-   When publishing a project on GitHub, it is essential to include a README:
-    -   La quantità di FOSS (Free and Open Source Software) su Internet è impressionante;
+    -   The amount of FOSS (Free and Open Source Software) on the Internet is impressive;
-    -   Gli utenti hanno bisogno di capire in poco tempo se un progetto fa al caso loro o no;
+    -   Users need to understand quickly whether a project is right for them or not;
-    -   Un README oggi combina la funzione di un annuncio pubblicitario (nel senso buono!) e di primo manuale d'uso.
+    -   A README today combines the function of an advertisement (in a good way!) and a first user manual.
--   È quindi indispensabile avere un `README` nei propri repository.
+-   It is therefore essential to have a `README` in your repositories.
--   In effetti, quando create un nuovo repository in GitHub, vi viene proposto di generarne uno automaticamente!
+-   In fact, when you create a new repository on GitHub, you are prompted to generate one automatically!

 ---